montagejs/mr/docs/Module-API.md

 -   **extraDependencies**: an array of additional module identifiers for modules that must be loaded before calling the factory that may be specified through other means than `parseDependencies`.
--   **redirect**: the identifier of a module that stands in for this module, so `require` returns its exports instead.
-A redirect is an implied dependency.
-Redirect cycles should be avoided.
--   **mappingRedirect**: the identifier of a module in another package that provides this module, so `require` returns its exports instead.
--   **mappingRequire**: the `require` function of the package that provides this module.
 -   **injected**: whether this module's exports were injected by `require.inject(id, exports)`.